I had the opportunity to catch a private pre-screening of this movie. What a treat!

 Ralph Fiennes is cast as the now corporeal Lord Voldemort.
 Lithe and reptilian, he is both charming and loathsome as the evil wizard who years ago killed Harry’s parents.
 Harry’s contest with him is quite dramatic and revealing.
 I’ll say no more.

 This is the first Harry Potter movie where John Williams does not do the music, other than the theme, and he wasn’t missed.
 I find the theme too reminiscent of his music in “Hook” and rather distracting in the Potter movies.
-Instead, in this movie, the music is by Patrick Doyle, who had a small role as an actor in my favorite movie “Chariots of Fire” (1981).
+Instead, in this movie, the music is by Patrick Doyle, who had a small role as an actor in my favorite movie, “Chariots of Fire” (1981).
 He’s also done the music for “Bridget Jones’s Diary” and “Gosford Park.”
-It’s got more of a sense of wonder and whimsey.
+It’s got more of a sense of wonder and whimsy.

 This movie was sincerely entertaining, a real pop-corn pleaser for the holidays, but those who know me have heard me describe the Harry Potter books as “Diet Tolkien” or “C.S.
 Lewis Lite.”
 While it does enjoy magic, it is derivative of Ursula K. LeGuin‘s wizard school in “A Wizard of Earthsea” books.
 And the creatures, culture, history, and languages in no way compare to the depth and scope of Tolkien.
 Not that J.K.
 Rowling is not a good writer, it’s just that Tolkien was a professor and knew his history, language, and literature to a level far beyond Rowling.
 And Tolkien’s close friend, fellow professor, and novelist C.S.
 Lewis was equally popular, especially with his fantasy series.
 J.R.R.
 Tolkien is my favorite writer of fiction, but I love Lewis’ non-fiction writing.

 It will be interesting to see what December’s movie “Narnia: The Lion, the Witch, and the Wardrobe” brings.